 A business card that speaks your personal brand is the key to making a strong first impression right from the start.
 UIUX designer and visual storyteller Wendy Ju is all about creating authentic and meaningful branding designs for her clients.
 These business cards express her own personal brand identity which showcases her ‘minimalist at heart’ design approach, while simultaneously highlighting her skills to potential clients.

-Glittery and gold
+Glittery and gold business cards

 If you’re looking for a classic and sophisticated business card idea, here’s your golden opportunity—integrate metallic foil detail.
 These radiant business cards for Trish Johnston Interior Design draw your eyes in with a glimmering foil pressed logo that is boldly splashed across the soft-matte blush cards.